-If there is only one thing certain about life, it is that it ends.
-This instinctively raises a question which we human beings have pondered upon since the beginning of time: What is it that lies beyond death?
+If there is only one thing that’s certain about life, it is that it comes to an end.
+And this question of what is it that happens after death is a question that has intrigued us human beings since the beginning of time.

-At the physiological level, the transformation of a deceased person when left to natural causes is something that we can witness; the heart stops beating, the lungs stop breathing, and the body is starved of blood and oxygen.
-The termination of blood flow leads to impalement of the skin.
-With the oxygen cut off, cells will respire anaerobically for a time, producing the lactic acid which causes the stiffening of the corpse’s muscles.
-Then, as the cells begin to decompose, the stiffness wanes, the temperature drops, the flesh rots – until all that is left is dried-out bones.
+When we to look at the journey of a deceased human being, when left to natural causes, we can understand that at two levels.
+At the physiological level, the transformation that occurs is one that we can witness so we see that the heart stops beating, the lungs stop breathing, and the body is starved of blood and oxygen.
+This termination of blood flow to the outer extremes of the body leads to the impalement of the skin.
+Then with the oxygen cut off, cells begin to breathe anaerobically for a time, producing the lactic acid which causes the stiffening of the corpse’s muscles.
+Then, as the cells begin to decompose, the stiffening wanes, the temperature drops and the flesh begins to rot – until all that is left is dried-out bones.

-The journey that the soul takes after death is different in that it cannot be witnessed, nor can it be gauged through scientific enquiry or experimentation.
-It is simply beyond human control.
+The journey that the soul takes after death is very different in that it cannot be witnessed, nor can it be gauged through scientific inquiry or experimentation.
+It is simply beyond human capacity to do that.
 This is where within our Islamic tradition as well as other traditions, the concept of a Hereafter comes in – a life beyond death, resurrection, and a Day of Reckoning all of which falls under what we refer to as ‘ilmul ghayb or knowledge of the unseen.
 The only way in which man can come to know anything of the unseen world is through divine revelation.

 And with Allah are the keys of the unseen, none knows them but He.